qi-chu/DataScience-Portfolio/README.md

 ## Contents
 - ### Machine Learning

-	- Predicting Boston Housing Prices: A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
+	- Predicting Customer Clicking Behavior: A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
 Identified the best price that a client can sell their house utilizing machine learning.

 	- Supervised Learning: Finding Donors for CharityML: Testing out several different supervised learning algorithms to build a model that accurately predicts whether an individual makes more than $50,000, to identify likely donors for a fictional non-profit organisation.